spiderlili/Game-Conference-Notes/DevelopBrighton2022/The Real-Time Volumetric Superstorms of Horizon Forbidden West.md

 # lightning effects and further visual enhancements

-# preforming within a reasonable budget on PS5 & PS4 hardware
+# Performing within a reasonable budget on PS5 & PS4 hardware

 # How to dramatically increase the speed of fast moving temporally constructed volumetric imagery